Improved patient care and hospital ratings while reducing costs to treat patients suspected of sepsis

 Rapid diagnostics within hours

 T2Direct Diagnostics can improve sepsis protocols.
-It is the first and only FDA-cleared and CE-marked system to identify deadly sepsis-causing pathogens directly from whole blood without the need to wait for blood culture.
+It is the first and only FDA-cleared system to identify deadly sepsis-causing pathogens directly from whole blood without the need to wait for blood culture.
 The T2Bacteria® and T2Candida® Panels deliver faster, easier, and more accurate test results in 3 to 5 hours, getting patients on the right treatment earlier and positively impacting patient care and hospital costs.

 Faster targeted therapy for patients